|

 Etiquette/Citizenship.

-This grade element, worth a total of 20 points towards the overall laboratory
+This grade element, worth a total of 20 points towards the overall

-instructions (especially safety guidelines), etc. Bonus Points.
+clean, following instructions (especially safety guidelines), etc. Bonus Points.

 There is

-there an inherent right for bonus points.
+no inherent right for bonus points.
 At the discretion of the laboratory

 instructor, bonus points may be